rhmdnd/compliance-operator/enhancements/results-forwarding.md

   - "/enhancements/our-past-effort.md"
 ---

-# Compliance Results Forwarding / Storage
+# Compliance Results Forwarding

 ## Summary

-This will allow for a flexible and extendible mechanism to forward compliance results and evidence to centralized stores, respectively.
+This will allow for a flexible and extendible mechanism to forward compliance results to a centralized service or storage endpoint.

 ## Motivation